 DELETE /api/{version}/objects/sandbox/snapshot/{api_name}

-The Upgrade Snapshot endpoint upgrades a snapshot to match the release version of the source sandbox Vault.
+The Upgrade Sandbox Snapshot endpoint upgrades a snapshot to match the release version of the source sandbox Vault.

 POST /api/{version}/objects/sandbox/snapshot/{api_name}/actions/upgrade